Dhwani20/Software-Dev-Team-Project/TESTING.md

-Who: Dhwani Khatter, Josephina Hendrix, Mario Ramirez, Richard Li, Zachary Haney
+*Who*: Dhwani Khatter, Josephina Hendrix, Mario Ramirez, Richard Li, Zachary Haney

-Title: Life as We Know It
+*Title*: Life as We Know It

-Vision: To make learning about the natural scienes more effective and fun
+*Vision(: To make learning about the natural scienes more effective and fun

-Automated Tests:
+*Automated Tests*:

-User Acceptance Tests:
+*User Acceptance Tests*:
 Use case name
 	Testing map movement
 Description